Digital camera and Near-infrared

-This time, I can also clearly see the Fineshut KIWAMI I have in my hand.
+This time, you can also clearly see the Fineshut KIWAMI I have in my hand.
 This picture shows the effect of near-infrared in colors of a picture.

-After which, I made the usual color photo into black and white.
-The difference is clear when you try to have them side by side.
+For the comparison, I made the original color photo into black and white.
+The difference is clear when you put them side by side.